-It can be seen from Fig.1 that physical objects in inworking span the three layers of the IoT's architecture.
+It can be seen from Fig. 1 that physical objects in the in-working span the three layers of the IoT's architecture.
 In each layer, there are different tasks, security, and privacy problems.

 2.2.1.
-Physical objects in the perception and executive layer

-Most of the physical objects in the perception and executive layer are various nodes with the ability of sensing.
-And some objects also have the ability to execute the instructions.
-They usually have limited resources and are deployed in unattended locations.
+Physical objects in the perception and executive layer and are deployed in unattended locations.
 These nodes are not only responsible for data sensing, collecting, aggregating, but also involved in data using and sharing, and even the execution of commands.
 Since data is the foundation of IoT-based applications, the security of data is of paramount importance, which largely depends on the security of physical objects.